bugzmanov/nes_ebook/src/chapter_5.md

 <br/>
-We won't cover and support iNES 2.0 format as it's not very popular.
+We won't cover and support the iNES 2.0 format as it's not very popular.
 But you can find the formal format specification of both iNES version [here](https://formats.kaitai.io/ines/index.html)

 The bare minimum information we care about at this point:
 * PRG ROM